david-phippard/Crime_Project_SQL/README.md

 TENDERLOIN|OTHER OFFENSES|1363

 >:arrow_forward: Across all districts, top incident category is either 'Larceny/theft' or 'Other offenses'
-:arrow_forward: 'non-criminal' and 'assault' are the only other top-3 categories
+:arrow_forward: 'Non-criminal' and 'Assault' are the only other top-3 categories

 6. Months with most/least incidents